 The leading causes of sight loss – cataract, macular degeneration, glaucoma and diabetic eye disease – are all age related.
 If your sight is not as good as it used to be, you’re not alone.
 Sight loss affects 1.8 million people in the UK.
 RNIB research predicts that by 2050 the numbers of people with partial sight and blindness in the UK will double to nearly 4 million people, and most people find their sight worsening as they get older.

-Two antioxidants, lutein and zeaxanthin are thought by some experts to prevent damage to the macula by free radicals.
+Two antioxidants, lutein and zeaxanthin are thought by some experts to prevent damage to the macula.
 They may be able to prevent macular degeneration developing, and two studies have shown lutein to improve vision.
 It is not yet certain that supplements containing lutein and zeaxanthin will provide benefits when you have a balanced diet, but studies are taking place to investigate this.
-Researchers are also looking at the possible benefits of omega 3 fatty acids which are found in fish and may cut the risk of developing macular degeneration or slow its progression.
+Researchers are also looking at the possible benefits of omega 3 fatty acids which are found in fish and flaxseed and may cut the risk of developing macular degeneration or slow its progression.
 Research suggests that a diet high in polyunsaturated fats, and particularly the consumption of fish that is rich in these fats, decreases the risk of developing macular degeneration and may slow down the progression of this condition from moderate to severe.
 Vitamins A, C and E as part of a healthy diet may have a role in protecting against cataracts.
-Don’t start taking lots of supplements: instead make sure your diet is packed with good healthy foods.
+Don’t necessarily start taking lots of supplements: instead make sure your diet is packed with good healthy foods.

-Glaucoma is a degeneration of a particular type of nerve cells that results in a loss of peripheral vision and ultimately all eyesight, if untreated.
+Glaucoma is a degeneration of a particular type of nerve cells in the eye that results in a loss of peripheral vision and ultimately all eyesight, if untreated.
 It is more prevalent in older people.
 There are two forms of glaucoma: open angle, which is painless and may be treated with eye drops to reduce internal fluid pressure in the eye, and closed angle which may be painful as a result of increased internal fluid pressure and may require surgery to reduce it.

 Glaucoma can be detected as part of a routine eye test.
 Untreated, glaucoma can cause you to lose parts of your peripheral vision which can make it hard to get around as the disease progresses.
 Central vision is less likely to be affected until very late stages in the disease.
 Glaucoma runs in families and is also more likely to occur in people of African (open angle) or Asian (angle closure) origin.
 Once detected, glaucoma can be treated with eye drops and possibly surgery.